|TITLE||Intelligent Algorithmic Trading|

 - Introduce students to the principles of financial markets modelling and give an overview of financial trading;

-- Develop modelling skills necessary for solving real-life problems in automated trading;
+- Develop modeling skills necessary for solving real-life problems in automated trading;

 - Provide financial evaluation of the developed trading strategies, and give the knowledge and understanding of the mechanisms driving today`s markets and financial institutions.